 Culture and architecture

 The mighty river splits the state right in the middle.
 The Danube has played a vital role in Lower Austria’s history.
-One of the state’s most significant tourist regions is the lovely Wachau, which stretches for about 30 kilometres along the Danube.
+One of the state’s most significant tourist and wine regions is the lovely Wachau, which stretches about 30 kilometres along the Danube.
 Only a one-hour drive west of Vienna, you find many picturesque villages separated by vineyards and fruit orchards.
-Add to that medieval castles, and one of the mightiest rivers in Europe, the Danube and you have a perfect mix for attracting tourists.
+Add to that medieval castles and one of the mightiest rivers in Europe, the Danube, and you have a perfect mix for attracting tourists.
+East of Vienna, there is an extensive meadowland along the river, all the way up to the border with Slovakia.

 Peaceful Waldviertel

-North of the Danube river valley, towards the Czech Republic, the Waldviertel is primarily made up of the agricultural landscape and rolling hills covered with forest.
+North of the Danube River valley, towards the Czech Republic, the Waldviertel (the so-called forest district) comprises the agricultural landscape and rolling hills covered with forest.
 Foreign tourists have not fully discovered the region the same way as the Austrians.
 This means that the prices are still comfortable, and you rarely have to queue for attractions.
-Furthermore, the Thaya Valley National Park is a real gem if you look for tranquillity and closeness to nature.
+Furthermore, the Thaya Valley National Park is a real gem for tranquillity and closeness to nature.

 The easternmost parts of the Alps lie within Lower Austria.
 Albeit not as spectacular as in Tyrol, the state still offers great skiing.